kubernetes-sigs/kind/site/content/_index.md

 reach out if you have any questions!

 Pull Requests are very welcome!
+If you're planning a new feature, please file an issue to discuss first.

-See the [issue tracker] if you're unsure where to start, or feel free to reach out to discuss.
+Check the [issue tracker] for `help wanted` issues if you're unsure where to start, or feel free to reach out to discuss. 🙂

 See also: our own [contributor guide] and the Kubernetes [community page].